jordan4ibanez/lite-xl-notes/README.md

 9. editing helpers (scope, indentation, etc)
 10. Not sure yet, find out more important things to make the plugin more advanced!

-# BEGIN LITE XL API NOTES
+# BEGIN LITE XL API DOCUMENTATION

 **NOTE:** The order in which functions are laid out are in the order they appear in the source code.